RealityHertz/Greenhouse-Project/Documentation/Signoffs/Communication Application & Display System - Signoff.md

 ## **Function of the Subsystem:**

 <div style="margin-left: 20px">The Communcations Application Subsystem will be designed to collect, organize, and process data that is recieved by the PLC which includes nutrient levels, humidity, temperature, CO2, and NO2 levels from sensors.
-All of these sensors will send the data to Arduino Nano 33 BLE chips to the PLC using Bluetooth LowEnergy.
-The purpose of the Communications subsystem to the make sure it can take in the undisturbed sensor data and reorganize it into the way that will be easy for a user to read and understand.
-The subsystem acts as bridge between the raw data and the visualization interface.
+All of these sensors will send the data to Arduino Nano 33 IoT chips to the PLC using Bluetooth Low Energy.
+The purpose of the Communications subsystem to the make sure it can take in the sensor data and display in on a screen in the greenhouse .
+The subsystem acts as uses data and sends it to the visualization interface to be display for the greenhouse works to see the measurements of all the sensors.
 It will be used to see real-time data and allow for proper decision-making.
-Essentially the data from the PLC will be taken and put on the NHD-5.0-800480FT-CSXP-CTP screen and shown in readings and graphs to allow for the data to be easy to understand.
+Essentially the data from the PLC will be taken and put on the NHD-5.0-800480FT-CSXP-CTP screen and shown in readings to allow for the data to be easy to understand.
+It will also show the sensors that are alerting if the measurements are not within the proper range.

 ## **Constraints:**